lynhmochi/NurseSchedulingGA/README.md

 This problem was derived from a ModelAI assignment by Chris Brooks, University of San Francisco

-GOAL: assessing what effect different genetic operators have on your evolved schedules
+GOAL: assessing what effect different genetic operators have on evolved schedules

 SETUP: given constraints and Chromo paramter values